 Member is responding positively to therapy;

-Member continues to use a gonadotropin-releasing hormone (GnRH) analog concurrently or has had a bilateral orchiectomy;
+Member continues to use a GnRH analog concurrently or has had a bilateral orchiectomy;

-Member has not received ≥ 3 doses (infusions) of Provenge.
+Member has not received ≥ 3 doses (infusions) of Provenge;

+Dose does not exceed a total of 3 doses (infusions) of Provenge.

 Approval duration: 6 months (up to a total of 3 doses)

 Other diagnoses/indications (must meet 1 or 2):

-If this drug has recently (within the last 6 months) undergone a label change (e.g., newly approved indication, age expansion, new dosing regimen) that is not yet reflected in this policy, refer to LA.PMN.255
+If this drug has recently (within the last 6 months) undergone a label change (e.g., newly approved indication, age expansion, new dosing regimen) that is not yet reflected in this policy, refer to LA.PMN.255.

-If the requested use (e.g., diagnosis, age, dosing regimen) is NOT specifically listed under section III (Diagnoses/Indications for which coverage is NOT authorized) AND criterion 1 above does not apply, refer to the off-label use policy LA.PMN.53
+If the requested use (e.g., diagnosis, age, dosing regimen) is NOT specifically listed under section III (Diagnoses/Indications for which coverage is NOT authorized) AND criterion 1 above does not apply, refer to the off-label use policy LA.PMN.53.

 Diagnoses/Indications for which coverage is NOT authorized:

-Non-FDA approved indications, which are not addressed in this policy, unless there is sufficient documentation of efficacy and safety according to the off label use policy LA.PMN.53
+Non-FDA approved indications, which are not addressed in this policy, unless there is sufficient documentation of efficacy and safety according to the off label use policy LA.PMN.53.

 Appendices/General Information